Kayty24/Kayty24.github.io/readme.md

 - [x] Created fauna page for ARCTIC FOX
 - [x] Collected content and resources for the project
+- [x] Created a consistent header, navigation, and footer area for the group project
+- [x] Created a style guide for the project

 ## Learning curve and challenges